sanjsingh07/Domi-chain/docs/src/developing/clients/jsonrpc-api.md

 ### accountSubscribe

-Subscribe to an account to receive notifications when the tock or data for a given account public key changes
+Subscribe to an account to receive notifications when the lamports or data for a given account public key changes

 #### Parameters: